Instagram (Dimitri Vegas & Like Mike, David Guetta, Daddy Yankee, Afro Bros, and Natti Natasha song)

 "Instagram" is a song by Belgian production duo Dimitri Vegas & Like Mike, French DJ David Guetta, Puerto Rican rapper Daddy Yankee, Dutch DJ duo Afro Bros, and Dominican singer Natti Natasha.
 It was released as a single on 5 July 2019 by Smash the House.
-The song is about the popular social media app Instagram.
+The song is about the popular social media app of the same name as the song.
+The single reached Top 10 in Belgium and Netherlands and the most popular single of Dimitri Vegas and Like Mike on Shazam.

+Background

+On 18 June 2019, Natti Natasha and Daddy Yankee announced the song on their social media by posting photos from the video set in Ibiza, Spain.
+Natasha also posted a video thanking the artists, calling it an "amazing moment".

+Composition

 The song was written by David Guetta, Francesca Richard, Dimitri Thivaios, Michael Thivaios, Ramon Luis Ayala Rodriguez, Giordano M.S.
 Ashruf, Natalia Alexandra Gutierrez Batista, Rashid M.S.
 M Badloe and Sharef M.R.
-Badloe.

-Background

-On 18 June 2019, Natti Natasha and Daddy Yankee announced the song on their social media by posting photos from the video set in Ibiza, Spain.
-Natasha also posted a video thanking the artists, calling it an "amazing moment".
+Badloe, while Dimitri Vegas & Like Mike, David Guetta and Afro Bros produced the single.

+The single has verses in English and Spanish about Instagram and the fame on this social media platform, having also a reference at Peter Pan.
+The instrumental has influences of Reggaeton.
+The single is one of few explicit songs of Dimitri Vegas & Like Mike.

 Music video

 A music video to accompany the release of "Instagram" was first released onto YouTube on 5 July 2019 at a total length of three minutes and thirty-six seconds.
+It was filmed in Ibiza.The video presents the DJs, Natasha and Daddy Yankee at a party in Ibiza, while they use the Instagram app and making together a selfie.